atmtools/konrad/_sources/humidity.md

 +++

 By default, konrad will preserve the relative humidity in the atmospheric column.
-Internally, this is done by the `FixedRH` component, which will use a given function that presrcibes the vertical distribution of relative humidity.
+Internally, this is done by the `FixedRH` component, which will use a given function that prescribes the vertical distribution of relative humidity.
-There are various pre-defined functions in `konrad.humidity`, for exmaple, a vertically uniform humidity distribution.
+There are various pre-defined functions in `konrad.humidity`, for example, a vertically uniform humidity distribution.

 ```{code-cell} ipython3
 humidity_model = konrad.humidity.FixedRH(